Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Introduction

 A first step towards understanding the power of quantum computation is to determine the conditions under which it is possible to perform a quantum computation that cannot be classically simulated or, in other words, to demonstrate ``quantum advantage''.
 Although there is robust theoretical evidence that this is true for large-scale fault-tolerant quantum computers, this becomes a subtle question when restricted to near-term quantum hardware.
 These devices are noisy and may lack capabilities that are required for fault tolerance such as the ability to perform intermediate measurements or reset qubits during a computation.

 To address these questions, a line of research has considered the task of sampling from the output distribution of (random) quantum circuits as a way to demonstrate quantum advantage \cite{terhal_adaptive_2004}.
 This is relevant to near-term hardware because even very restricted models of quantum computation can be used to demonstrate such quantum advantages, and the advantage is not contrived in that it tolerates a constant amount of total error \cite{bremner_classical_2010,bremner_average-case_2016,aaronson_computational_2013,gao_quantum_2017,hamilton_gaussian_2017}.
-Adding realistic noise with constant rate complicates this picture however, since the fidelity with which the targeted task can be performed on a noisy quantum device diminishes exponentially with the system size.
-An important line of research is therefore to study the computational power of quantum computations with quantitatively realistic noise assumptions~\cite{aharonov1996limitations,fujii_computational_2016,bremner_achieving_2017,aharonov_polynomial-time_2023,chen2022complexitynisq}.
-Obtaining a precise understanding of the computational power of noisy restricted models of computation can thus yield new insights into whether or not quantum computers can retain robustness to noise and elucidate the ingredients that are necessary for quantum advantage.
+Adding realistic noise with constant rate complicates this picture, since the fidelity with which the targeted task can be performed on a noisy quantum device diminishes exponentially with the system size.
+It is therefore important to study the computational power of quantum computations under realistic noise assumptions~\cite{aharonov1996limitations,fujii_computational_2016,bremner_achieving_2017,aharonov_polynomial-time_2023,chen2022complexitynisq}.
+Obtaining a precise understanding of the computational power of noisy restricted models of computation can elucidate the ingredients that are necessary for near-term quantum advantage.